-I’ve been experimenting with game development in Unity for more than 2+ years (primarily weekends and holidays) and learned many fundamentals of game design, separation of concerns, new design patterns, and how to optimize for games fully.
+I’ve been experimenting with game development in Unity for more than 2+ years (primarily on weekends and holidays) and learned many fundamentals of game design, separation of concerns, new design patterns, and how to optimize for games fully.
 I recently started using Ray tracing in my prototypes, which seems promising.
-In addition, I try to add enough polish to my Unity game graphics to most of my developer videos to compete with Unreal Engine visuals.
+In addition, I try to add enough polish to my Unity game graphics in most of my devlog videos to compete with Unreal Engine visuals.
 So now, I’m asking myself, why not just use Unreal Engine?

 Over the last year, I can honestly say my curiosity to explore Unreal Engine has significantly grown.
 I used Unreal Engine before Fortnite was popular.
-Since then, Unreal has become more indie developer-friendly with several built-in features I planned to develop in the Unity Engine.
+Since then, Unreal has become more indie developer-friendly, with several built-in features I planned to develop in the Unity Engine.

 Epic Games released Unreal Engine 5 early access a few weeks ago, and I am genuinely impressed.
 The UI improvements, Lumen and Nanite, and the performance are all incredible.
 Also, access directly to Megascans is a game-changer.

 I examined Unreal for over a week, returned to Unity, and could not replicate the “Lumen” style lighting.
 I used plugins, tried baked lighting, multiple GI solutions, and many Post Processing settings.
 All failed, and the framerate dropped significantly even when I was close.
 Raytracing helped a lot but at the cost of performance.
 Several light probes provided Lumen-like global illumination lighting, but moving the light at runtime kills the illusion.